map9959/map9959.github.io/_pages/about.md

 I worked at NYU's Geometric Computing Lab as an undergraduate, learning about the finite element method and contributing to [polysolve](https://github.com/polyfem/polysolve), a linear and non-linear solver API.
 I worked on another matrix factorization project at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), the research division of the Simons Foundation.

 I am currently looking for a software engineering position in the New York City area!
 Feel free to connect with me on any of the social media links below.
-For any job-related inquiries, please contant me via LinkedIn.
+For any job-related inquiries, please contact me via LinkedIn.
 For academic inquiries, feel free to email me.